 In the second half of the 16th century, the Reformation leaders refused to use a Nativity scene during Christmas.
 Thus they encouraged the development of the Tree tradition as it did not depict Jesus and biblical characters.
-This explained why the Christmas tree quickly spread throughout Northern European states, of protestant faith, such as Northern Germany and Scandinavia.
+This explained why the Christmas tree quickly spread throughout Northern European states of the protestant faith, such as Northern Germany and Scandinavia.

 Let’s keep in mind that in the 16th century, Alsace was entirely part of the Germanic world, as were the neighbouring duchies of Lorraine and Austria.
 The tradition of putting up a decorated fir tree on Christmas Eve was kept alive throughout the 17th and 18th centuries.
 While in France, it never really broke through.